Kiln-AI/demos/end_to_end_project_demo/README.md

 ### Creating our task

-First we setup the task, by defining a title, initial prompt, and the input/output schema.
+First we set up the task, by defining a title, initial prompt, and the input/output schema.

-For the demo project we build a natural language to ffmpeg command builder.
+For the demo project we built a natural language to ffmpeg command builder.
 Inspired by other projects like [this one](https://github.com/scottvr/wtffmpeg).

 - [Video walkthrough of setting up task: 1m32s](todo)